microsoft/cppgraphqlgen/README.md

 a `graphqlclient` library and a `clientgen` utility to generate types matching a GraphQL request document, its variables, and all of the serialization code you need to talk to a `graphqlservice` implementation.
-If you want to consume another service, you will need access to the schema definition (rather than the Introspection query results), and you will need send requests and parse responses into a `graphql::response::Value` (e.g. with the `graphqljson` library) in your code.
+If you want to consume another service, you will need access to the schema definition (rather than the Introspection query results), and you will need be able to send requests along with any variables to the service and parse its responses into a `graphql::response::Value` (e.g. with the `graphqljson` library) in your code.

 # Getting Started